 Why is it especially sad that this song can be heard so often in our higher education institutions?

-Because, it is surely from our universities and colleges that we can place the most hope, where through inspiring educators and inspired students, we can re-create a world that unites to say: ‘It is only when you are well that I can also truly be well.’
+Surely it is from our higher education institutions that we can place the most hope, where through inspiring educators and inspired students, we can re-create a world that unites to sing instead: ‘It is only when you are well that I can also truly be well.’